She Wore a Yellow Ribbon

-She Wore a Yellow Ribbon is a 1949 American Technicolor Western film directed by John Ford and starring John Wayne.
+She Wore a Yellow Ribbon is a 1949 American Western film directed by John Ford and starring John Wayne, with Joanne Dru, John Agar, Ben Johnson, and Harry Carey Jr, in support.
 It is the second film in Ford's "Cavalry Trilogy", along with Fort Apache (1948) and Rio Grande (1950).
 With a budget of $1.6 million, the film was one of the most expensive Westerns made up to that time.
-It was a major hit for RKO.
-The film is named after "She Wore a Yellow Ribbon", a song popular with the US military.
+A major hit for RKO, it received its name from "She Wore a Yellow Ribbon", a song popular with the U.S. military.